- Assessor's Office

 Tax Rate: The ratio between that tax and the tax base; applied to the assessed value to determine the amount of tax; obtained by dividing the amount of the tax levy by the total assessed value of all properties in the tax district; usually expressed in dollars per $100 or $1,000 (mills) of assessed value.

-Tax Warrant: Annual report showing the taxable assessed valuation for Douglas County bytaxpayer and the amount of taxes due.
+Tax Warrant: Annual report showing the taxable assessed valuation for Gunnison County by taxpayer and the amount of taxes due.
 This report includes the legal description and assessed value attributable to land, improvements, or personal property on each property record.

 Tax Roll: The official list of all taxpayers subject to property tax, the amounts of their assessments, and the taxes due.